nasa-jpl/open-source-rover/mechanical/wheel_assembly/README.md

 <img src="images/wheels.png" width=900/>
-*If you look carefully at the image above you'll notice that the wheel assemblies aren't actual mirror images of each other.
-For example, notice that the U brackets for the corner wheels are facing different direction on the left and right sides.
+_If you look carefully at the image above, you'll notice that the wheel assemblies aren't actual mirror images of each other.
+For example, notice that the U brackets for the corner wheels are facing different directions on the left and right sides.
 This is a defect in the OnShape model.
-When building your rover, you should make the wheel assembiles to be mirror images of each other.*
+When building your rover, you should make the wheel assemblies mirror images of each other._

 ## [DollarHobbyz Traxxas Wheels only] Drilling the wheels